 Courtesy of Scholz Garten.

 Before Austin was weird, it was really weird.
 In 1866, Scholz Garten opened its doors and has kept the party going as the oldest operating business in Texas and longest-running biergarten in America.
 As a relic of Texas' German heritage, the venue is known for its genuine polka music, a safe place for politicians on both sides of the aisle, including nearly all of Texas’s governors, and a meeting place for college football fans from the neighboring University of Texas.
-It now features a newly overhauled barbeque program and weekly bluegrass nights.
+Build your own sausage or enjoy a Duetsche Platte of delicacies as you listen to live music on their outdoor stage.
 Willkommen, y’all!